cooliotonyio/Typography-Decal/info.md

 ## Course Description
 ___

-#### Prerequisites

-No formal course prerequisites are required for this class.

-Some basic understanding of HTML and CSS is helpful, but not necessary.

 #### Course Overview

 Typography is a UC Berkeley DeCal course intended to teach students about the foundations and applications of typography.
 The course will emphasize on building a base of design knowledge and assignments in which students will apply their knowledge and creativity to both evaluate design examples as well as produce their own original work.
 Students will also hone their critical eye and their own stylistic development.

-#### Student Learning Objective
+#### Student Learning Objectives

 The course will help students grow as designers in both the practical and critical sense.
 Passing this course, students can expect to view the world from both an objective design standpoint as well as their own subjective stylistic opinion.
 Upon completion of the course, students are also expected to be able to demonstrate basic principles of good typographic design in both web and product design.

+#### Prerequisites

+No formal course prerequisites are required for this class.

+Some basic understanding of HTML and CSS is helpful, but not necessary.

 #### Instruction